ninzaburoz/code_exercises/README.md

-#Codeup examples

-This is my personal repository of exercises Ive completed.
+This is the README from the exercise